Forest Path Ayahuasca Ceremonies

 Pricing varies with special guest facilitators, or when hosted in other locations other than our home Temple at Casa Floresta, Lake Atitlán, Guatemala

-(for two night ceremonies, you can relax the morning after ceremony at Casa Floresta, enjoy the lake, sauna, swim (bring sarong and swimwear) and refresh yourself between ceremonies, you do not need accommodation elsewhere for the nights of ceremony, but it is most convenient to leave your luggage in town of San Marcos or Tzununa and just bring an overnight bag, we do not have a lot of storage space)
+For Wisdom Weekends (two night ceremonies) you can relax the morning after ceremony at Casa Floresta, enjoy the lake, swim and refresh yourself between ceremonies, you do not need accommodation elsewhere for the nights of ceremony, as you will sleep in the Temple.
+It is most convenient to leave your luggage in town of San Marcos or Tzununa and just bring an overnight bag, we do not have a lot of storage space.

 Looking to dive deeper into your inner world through ceremony?